aimhubio/aimos/docs/source/guides/deep_dive/storage.rst

 About
 =====
-Aim is built around its super-performant logs storage.
+AimOS is built around its super-performant logs storage.

-The Aim storage is a schemaless storage built on top of RocksDB.
+The AimOS storage is a schemaless storage built on top of RocksDB.
 It allows to store large quantities of sequential data of any kind of records - organized through containers.

-There are two main requirements at the basis of building the Aim storage:
+There are two main requirements at the basis of building the AimOS storage:

 - Ability to handle lots of consecutive, non-blocking writes
 - Ability to retrieve the logs at the levels of containers, sequences and records.

 Internals
 =========
-Aim storage is built like a one large JSON organized via Containers, Sequences and Records.
+AimOS storage is built like a one large JSON organized via Containers, Sequences and Records.
 When writing to the storage, the data is serialized and saved into its respective subtree.

 .. image:: https://docs-blobs.s3.us-east-2.amazonaws.com/v4-images/guides/aim-storage-diagram.png
-    :alt: Aim storage diagram
+    :alt: AimOS storage diagram
     :align: center
     :width: 100%